Panasonic LX15 vs Sony RX100

 Body comparison: Panasonic LX15 vs Sony RX100

 The physical size and weight of the Panasonic LX15 and the Sony RX100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is notably smaller (7 percent) than the Panasonic LX15.
 Moreover, the RX100 is markedly lighter (23 percent) than the LX15.
 In this context, it is worth noting that neither the LX15 nor the RX100 are weather-sealed.